benedekfazekas/uberrepl/README.md

 Uberrepl is not library.
 Rather, you clone this repository, and point it to your subprojects to get one REPL for all of them.

-To do this all you need to do is symlink those projects you want to work with in the checkouts directory.
+All you need to do is symlink those projects you want to work with in the checkouts directory.
 For example:
 ```sh
 cd checkouts
 ln -s ../sample_projects/workflow_demo_be